Friends are awesome. People with close friends are happier, healthier, saner1, and they live longer2.

 Humans reflexively avoid gloomy, pessimistic people.
 I’m not saying that you should be jumping with joy at all times.
 Far from that.
 Gloominess is rather an inner state which can be subconsciously picked up by others.
 If you are unhappy inside, it will leak out even when you are laughing and smiling on the outside.
 People will pick up on that and avoid interacting with you.

 Luckily, you don’t necessarily need to be living a perfect life to be happy and optimistic.
-We tend to feel happy when things are moving in the right direction and unhappy when things are trending bad.
-4.
+We tend to feel happy when things are moving in the right direction and unhappy when things are trending bad.4.

-Make improvements to your life which will lead you to a better future.
+Make improvements to your life that will lead you to a better future.
 Sleep better, work harder, read books, and build skills that will benefit you in the future.
 The idea is that once you feel your life starting to point to a better direction that promises a better future, you will feel happier inside.
 That inner state will start to make others want to be a part of your life.
 If you feel happy inside, you’ll ooze positivity and others will enjoy spending time with you.
 People want to be around other people who are a pleasure to be around.

 5. Be Patient